Parks in this Network

 - Continue to monitor streamflow in the Taiya River near Skagway to establish current conditions of seasonal and annual flow patterns.

-- Identify and quantify long-term changes or trends in the annual and seasonal patterns of freshwater discharge in the Indian, Taiya, and Bartlett Rivers.
+- Identify and quantify long-term changes or trends in the annual and seasonal patterns of freshwater discharge in the Indian, Taiya, and Salmon Rivers.

 - Determine trends in chemical loads using accompanying water quality data collected under co-located monitoring of physicochemical water quality.